-In case, they are divorced, separated or raising a child together without being in a relationship, they will interact, talk, meet, spend time together every now and then.
-The precaious dynamics of dating a man with a child and ex need to be handled delicately.
+In case, they are divorced, separated, or raising a child together without being in a relationship, they will interact, talk, meet, and spend time together every now and then.
+The precarious dynamics of dating a man with a child and ex need to be handled delicately.
 On the other hand, if she is deceased, you may feel her presence in your life even though she is not physically around.

-Whatever the specifics of the situation, dealing with the other woman or feeling like one can make you territorial, insecure and jealous.
-You need to be able to process these emotions the right way to not let them hamper your relationship or wreak havoc on your mental health.
+Whatever the specifics of the situation, feeling like the other woman or dealing with one can make you territorial, insecure, and jealous.
+One of the rules for dating a man with a child is that you need to be able to process these emotions the right way to not let them hamper your relationship or wreak havoc on your mental health.